codeforpdx/recordexpungPDX/doc/design.md

 Requires a user authentication token.

 Attempts to log into the OECI web portal with the provided username and password.
 If successful, closes the session with OECI and returns those credientials encrypted in a cookie.
 No "logged in" state is maintained with the remote site.
 Instead, subsequent calls to the /api/search endpoint use the encrypted credentials to log in again before performing the search.
+Credentials are encrypted with Fernet cipher using the app's `JWT_SECRET_KEY` attribute as the symmetric key.

 Required headers: